hockeyguy123/openevolve-star-discrepancy/README.md

 ## Discovery of Better Point Sets
 We find point sets with lower star discrepancy than the current known best in 2D for N > 30.
 See the [results](results/) folder for the point sets we obtain using openevolve.
+The best results are bolded.

 | N   | Fibonacci | Clément et al. | MPMC    | Openevolve       |
 |-----|-----------|----------------|---------|------------------|